 An interfaith / inter-community project of listening, connecting, and acting for justice during this 400th year since the 1620 landing of English colonists on Native homelands in the Northeast.

-A live virtual gathering was held via YouTube on
+A virtual gathering was held live on YouTube

-Fundraising for Native organizations.
-As a small beginning act of restorative justice for all that has been done to the Native peoples of the Northeast, we urge you to donate to four organizations working to preserve Native cultures and reclaim Native land.
+Funding for Native organizations.
+As one beginning act of restorative justice for what has been done to the Native peoples of the Northeast, will you help us fund four groups working to preserve Native cultures and reclaim Native land?
+100% of funds collected go to:

 - Native Land Conservancy